[5 min read]

 During this stage, students had to lay down all of the information and resources on the table in order to find solutions and execute the plan by considering the most effective way to work and construct with the team and maintaining the concept of environmental approach.

-“During this stage, we’ve realised how important to have well-prepared planning before starting any project.
+“During this stage, we’ve realized how important to have well-prepared planning before starting any project.
 All those references and sketches will help us a lot during the project execution.
 This shows that the way we work is very important.
 Without a systemize working way, we might lose our way or stuck in the halfway while doing any project.
 We also realize the importance to apply the design principles into our design and other artwork including sculpture, photography and photo collage.
 It might affect the visual effect and the meaning that you want to bring out.”— Taken from student’s report

 “Then, we divided the sculpture into three parts which are the head and tail as the first part, the body as the second part and the wings as the third part.
 Each of us in charge of one part.
 We’ve sketched out the sculpture parts by adding in the materials and recycle items that we want.
 Before finalizing the sketches, we have a discussion again to make sure the style and concept of our sculpture remain the same concept.